julemai/GRIP-E/data/soilclass_GSDE_GreatLakes/README.md

         respectively.
 The averaging is based on weights of soil depths.
 	3. The USDA-based soil classes are identified based on the soil texture triangle.
 	Each grid cell corresponds to only one soil class.

+	Dataset got updated March 2, 2020:
+	Updates:

+	(1) The extent of the domain has been enlarged to contain both the wfdei-gem-capa and the rdrs_version2 forcing grids.
+	(2) An important bug has been fixed when aggregate the 8-layer soil texture into one layer.
+	    Soil class checked more consistent with the HWSD dataset after this modification.

 ### 1.b Downloaded from